Overplay/Bellini-Core/docs/CLOUD_SERVER.md

        npm ERR!
 Please include the following file with any support request: npm ERR!     /opt/asahi/npm-debug.log

 git checkout
 fatal: Unable to create '/opt/asahi/.git/index.lock': Permission denied

+SOOO,

+the user asahi will be running the application, so pm2 needs to be installed on their account.

+Originally, i created asahi without a home directory, but pm2 relys on '/home/asahi/.pm2'

+soooo removed asahi and re added with home directory